timescale/docs.timescale.com-content/getting-started/forge-multi-node.md

 (called **Services** in Timescale Forge).
 Each cluster has one access node (AN) and one or more data nodes (DN).
 As outlined in our [architecture blog posts][distributed-architechture], the access node is intended to be the only TimescaleDB instance that you or your applications connect to once the cluster is set up.
-It becomes the “brains” and traffic controller of all distributed hypertable activity.
+It becomes the "brains" and traffic controller of all distributed hypertable activity.
 In contrast, data nodes are not intended to be accessed directly once joined to a multi-node cluster.